VolodymyrS92/git_course/README.md

-#  Гіт курс та гіт
+#  Github and Git test course